jrbarclay37/TSLA-Forecasting/README.md

 To learn more about the PRAW API wrapper, please refer to the [official documentation](https://praw.readthedocs.io/en/latest/).

+To mitigate Reddit's slow response times, we also leverage `pushshift.io`.
+This is a project that warehouses all of Reddit's data making it significantly faster to query for data.

+To learn more about pushshift.io, please refer to the [official documentation](https://pushshift.io/api-parameters/).

 **Yahoo Finance**

 We will be collecting historical data on TSLA's daily closing prices using `query_tsla_data.ipynb`.
 You will need to install `yfinance`.